Jason MacDonald (politician): Libel case

-In January 2014, Jason MacDonald accused the National Council of Canadian Muslims (NCCM) of having "documented ties to a terrorist organization such as Hamas".
-The NCCM, a Canadian Muslim civil liberties organization, filed a libel notice the same month in response, demanding a retraction and apology.
-Subsequently, on May 26, 2014, the NCCM filed a defamation lawsuit in Ontario Superior Court against Jason MacDonald and Prime Minister Stephen Harper as it had not received a retraction.
-In February 2015, Jason MacDonald was questioned under oath in the defamation case and Stephen Harper claimed parliamentary privilege to avoid testifying.
+In January 2014, MacDonald accused the National Council of Canadian Muslims of having "documented ties to a terrorist organization such as Hamas".
+The council, a Canadian Muslim civil liberties organization, filed a libel notice the same month in response, demanding a retraction and apology.
+Subsequently, on May 26, 2014, the council filed a defamation lawsuit in Ontario Superior Court against MacDonald and Prime Minister Harper as it had not received a retraction.
+In February 2015, MacDonald was questioned under oath in the defamation case and Harper claimed parliamentary privilege to avoid testifying.
 That same month, MacDonald resigned as the Prime Minister's communications director.

-In March 2017, as part of a settlement between NCCM and Jason MacDonald, he admitted that his statements regarding the NCCM were inaccurate.
+In March 2017, as part of a settlement between council and MacDonald, he admitted that his statements were inaccurate.
 The Government of Canada also issued a statement "disavowing MacDonald's suggestion that the council had terrorist ties."